 28)All Diamond League games will be played with a 10 run mercy rule after 5 innings.

 29)Each team will have the opportunity to play in the AABC State Tournament.
 Each team must pre-determine whether they will play in the State Tournament by spring meeting.
-Also the Diamond League will have opportunities to send multiple teams NABF, PALOMINO or CABA.
+Also the Diamond League will have opportunities to send multiple teams to NABF or PALOMINO Tournaments.

 30)Playing in the AABC, PALOMINO or NABF Regional Tournament also commits your team to play in the AABC, PALOMINO or NABF National Tournament if your team qualifies.
 Forfeiting games in the AABC, PALOMINO or NABF will result in a suspension and possible fine from the AABC, PALOMINO or NABF League offices.
 Any team that advances in the NABF, AABC, and/or Palomino Tournaments will receive a tournament allowance as determined by the Diamond League board.

-31)The winning team of a league contest will call the league offices at 440-951-9373.
+31)The winning team of a league contest will report the score.
+You may text, email or call the league offices at 440-951-9373.
 League standings will be kept by the league director receiving scores on a daily basis.
 Failure to call in a score that evening or if a late game the next morning will result in a $10 fine.
 Check the league website for standings and schedules. www.diamondleague.org

-32)Teams should call or email the league with any tournament championships.
+32)Teams should call or email the league with any tournament championships and any top four finishes.
 They will be posted on the league website.

 34) Diamond League lineup cards must be used for Diamond League games.
 Uniform number, name, and position must be listed on the lineup card.
+A copy of the lineup card must be given to the umpire.
 Teams are requested to list all substitutes and their numbers on the lineup card.
-A copy must be given to the umpire.
+However the official roster is listed on the Diamond League website.

 35) All personnel on field or in dugout must wear a team uniformed (numbered) shirt.
 Failure to do so will result in ejection from the field of play.
 The coaches must wear a uniformed shirt or jacket and pants or shorts that are the team colors.
 It is recommended that coaches shirts and jackets have a readable uniform number.
 If a coach is ejected that does not have a uniform number that is readable by the umpire, the head coach of that team in addition to the coach that was ejected will be suspended for one game.
 Each team is allowed one scorekeeper in the dugout that need not have a numbered jersey.